David Pinsent: Early life

-Pinsent, a descendant of philosopher David Hume's brother, John Home, was born in Edgbaston, Birmingham.
+Pinsent, a descendant of philosopher David Hume's brother, John Hume, was born in Edgbaston, Birmingham.
 He gained a first-class honours degree in mathematics at Cambridge University, where he was described by George Thomson, future master of Corpus Christi College as "the most brilliant man of my year, among the most brilliant I have ever met".
 Pinsent then studied law.

 Career

 He met Wittgenstein, two years older, as an undergraduate at Trinity College, Cambridge in 1912.
 He acted as Wittgenstein's subject in psychological experiments on rhythm in speech and music, and he struck up a rapport, based on shared interests in music and mathematics.
 That led to holidays together, including trips to Iceland and Norway, which Wittgenstein paid for.
 His diary (1912–1914) mentions his times and travels with Wittgenstein.

 First World War

 During the First World War, Pinsent was deemed unsuitable for active military service.
 He trained as a test pilot instead and worked at the Royal Aircraft Establishment in Farnborough, where he was killed in a flying accident in May 1918.
 His body was found in the Basingstoke Canal a week after the accident.